 Frank Speck's Lantern Slides

 Dr. Frank Gouldsmith Speck (1881-1950) was a professor of anthropology at the University of Pennsylvania.
 Trained by Franz Boas, the founder of modern anthropology, Speck took a rather radical methodological approach for studying the cultures of America’s Indigenous peoples.
-Unlike many of his predecessors, Speck, a salvage ethnographer, took lengthy trips to various Indigenous communities and collected photographs and physical objects in an attempt to document their “vanishing” cultures.
+Unlike many of his predecessors, Speck, a salvage ethnographer, took lengthy trips to numerous Indigenous communities and collected photographs and physical objects in an attempt to document their “vanishing” cultures.

 The Frank G. Speck Papers at the American Philosophical Society contain the largest and most wide-ranging photograph collection at the Library's collections relating to Indigenous people.
-The collection contains over 450 lantern slides, which have now all been digitized, and over 4200 photographs, of which 10% are currently digitized as of the summer of 2019.
+The collection contains over 450 lantern slides, which have now all been digitized, and over 4200 photographs, of which 10% are currently digitized as of the fall of 2019.
 The full information in the collection for each image has now been added to the collection guide, including (where available) names of people in the images, places, and dates.

 The slides themselves were meant to be used in a magic lantern, an early illuminated image projector that gained popularity for educational purposes in the mid-nineteenth century.
 The lantern slides are made of glass, and a number of them were hand painted to provide a more “authentic” viewing experience.
 It is likely that Speck used this lantern slide collection as a visual aid to his anthropological classroom lectures.